Rampart Dam: Reservoir

 At the projected pool elevation of 645 ft, the resulting reservoir would have had a total capacity of 1145000000 acre.ft.
 The full pool length would have been about 270 mi, and the maximum width would have been 80 mi.
-The resulting lake would have had approximately 3,600 miles (5,800km) of shoreline and a total surface area of about 9844 sqmi.
+The resulting lake would have had approximately 3,600 miles (5,800 km) of shoreline and a total surface area of about 9844 sqmi.
 Because the Yukon also is a transportation route, transshipment facilities were planned for below and above the dam site and would have been connected by road and rail links.
 Because of the large size of the proposed reservoir and the need to allow some flow of the Yukon River downstream of the dam site for river navigation and fishing, engineers anticipated that filling the reservoir would take no fewer than 16 years to complete.

 Anticipated costs

 The Rampart Dam's large size had a correspondingly large price tag.
-The Corps of Engineers anticipated spending $618.4million (1970 dollars) on construction of the physical dam alone, another $492million for power-generating equipment, and $1.39billion in total.
-That total included $15.59million for relocating Alaskans from the area to be flooded, $56million for fish and wildlife facilities to mitigate the anticipated losses, and $39.7million for roads and bridges to access the area.
-After completion of the dam, the Corps of Engineers estimated that operation and maintenance of the project would cost $6.5million annually, including $570,000 for replacement power equipment and $2million for the maintenance of fish and wildlife facilities.
+The Corps of Engineers anticipated spending $618.4 million (1970 dollars) on construction of the physical dam alone, another $492 million for power-generating equipment, and $1.39 billion in total.
+That total included $15.59 million for relocating Alaskans from the area to be flooded, $56 million for fish and wildlife facilities to mitigate the anticipated losses, and $39.7 million for roads and bridges to access the area.
+After completion of the dam, the Corps of Engineers estimated that operation and maintenance of the project would cost $6.5 million annually, including $570,000 for replacement power equipment and $2 million for the maintenance of fish and wildlife facilities.